jdthatcher/resume/README.md

 VS code, XD, Photoshop, Illustrator, WordPress, Sharepoint, Github, VUE, Angular and React (and google).
 ## Profile
 > A relational creative, that finds beauty in silence and delights in noise.
 Experienced in working in diverse environments ranging from rock bands to law firms.
 Well travelled globally and cognitively.
 ## Recent Endeavors
 ### Frontend Web Developer
 - Company Name: Waller Lansden Dortch and Davis (a law firm).
 - Dates Employed: Jul 2012 -  Present.

-  - Provide frontend web and design services for large regional full service law firm of over 200 attorneys
+  - Provide frontend web and design services for large regional full service law firm of over 200 attorneys.
   - Designed and developed the firm’s intranet, worked alongside attorneys and staff members to determine it's function and usage; Delivered a product that saved to company money and was user friendly whilst preserving its full functionality.
   - Managed, designed and developed all internal applications for firm.
   - Manage projects using the agile/scrum system, worked daily as part of a development team, colaborating using Github repositories.